-Coppercino: Police getting coffee foil Starbucks robbery
+Police getting coffee foil Starbucks robbery

 -

-Coppercino: Police getting coffee foil Starbucks robbery
+Police getting coffee foil Starbucks robbery

-Two armed men who threatened staff at a Starbucks were unwittingly met by armed police who were getting coffee in the drive-thru.
+Two armed men who threatened staff at a Starbucks were unwittingly met by police who were getting coffee in the drive-thru.

-One man was arrested after the incident, which the force has dubbed "coppercino".
+A 29-year-old man was arrested after the incident at 5am in Northamptonshire, dubbed “coppercino” by the police force’s armed response vehicle unit.

 They said officers were confronted with “violent resistance”, adding that staff had been threatened with weapons and cash was stolen.

-The force, which did not give details as to what happened to the second man they said was involved, said the pair "didn’t account for armed officers sat in the drive-thru ordering a coffee".
+The force said the pair “didn’t account for armed officers sat in the drive-thru ordering a coffee”.

+The man was arrested on suspicion of robbery but the second suspect made off from the scene, the force added.

+A spokeswoman said the investigation into the incident at Towcester Road is on-going.